sugarlabs/musicblocks/Debugging.md

 ## 4. Playback modes

-Clicking on the *Play* button will play your program at full speed.
+Clicking on the Play button will play your program at full speed.
 (It will also hide the blocks while the program runs, which improves performance.)
-But there are four other playback modes.
+But there are two other playback modes.

+On the Secondary Menu, there are two other Play buttons.

-A "long press" on the *Play* button will invoke *Playback Slow* mode.
-The program will pause between the execution of each block and the block being executed will be highlighted.
+During Playback Slow mode the program will pause between the execution of each block and the block being executed will be highlighted.
 This is useful for following program flow, ensuring that the sequence of blocks being executed is what you expect.
 In addition, the value stored in any box or parameter is displayed on the block as the program runs, so you can "inspect" program elements as the program runs.

-An "extra long press" on the *Play* button will invoke *Playback Music Slow* mode.
-This mode is similar to *Playback Slow* mode, only the pause is only inserted between *Note Value* blocks.
-All other blocks are run at full speed.

-Two other modes, *Run Step by Step* and *Run Note by Note* advance one block or one note per button press.
+Run Step by Step advances one block per button press.

 ## 5. Show and Hide blocks